tobiheim/teams-health-feature-monitoring/README.md

 #### 3. Import the SharePoint lists

    After the new site is created you can apply the list template.
-   The template includes to lists for the service health and the message center notifications.
+   The template includes two lists for the service health and the message center notifications.

    Make sure to install the PnP PowerShell module.
    https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps

    `Install-Module SharePointPnPPowerShellOnline`

-   `Connect-PnPOnline -Url "https://{Your Tenant Domain}.sharepoint.com/sites/TeamsHealthFeatureMonitoring"`
+   `Connect-PnPOnline -Url "https://{Vanity domain host name}.sharepoint.com/sites/{Your site name}`

    ![Connect to SP site](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/sp03.png)